 Eat around the dining table for twelve.
 You’ll want to linger here beneath the Tudor beams.
 Butter the bread, sip your wine slowly – these are experiences to be savoured.
 Or eat out on the patio by the pool with steaks and salad from the gas barbie.

-Pop in to the Westbury-on-Severn Smokery for hot smoked chicken and bacon toastie or poached eggs with smoked salmon on a toasted muffin topped with hollandaise sauce.
+Pop in to the Severn and Wye Smokery for hot smoked chicken and bacon toastie or poached eggs with smoked salmon on a toasted muffin topped with hollandaise sauce.
 Or raid the deli for homemade pies, fishcakes, soup, quiche and salad.
 For fish and chips, it’s the Chip-In at Blakeney and for Indian, the Railway Tandoori.

 Eat the best of British at The Lyon in Westbury-on-Severn, from baked Camembert and artisan sourdough to roasted trout with quinoa.
 Pub favourites at the White Hart in Broadoak include steak and Guinness pie, crispy belly pork, fish and chips, steaks and burgers, all washed won with delicious Severn views.